thomashoullier/gauss-quad/README.md

 since it turns an O(n^2) algorithm into an O(n^3) one.

 ## Usage
+We present the usage of `gauss-quad`.
+The computations in this system are performed with `double-float` numbers.
+The routines for `gauss-quad/arbprec` are a transposition of the routines for `gauss-quad` with an additional argument for the number of significant bits.

 ### Common polynomials
 We define a few shortcuts for computing quadrature schemes for common common polynomials.
 These functions are detailed in a section below.